EGPostema/DrawerDissect/README.md

 <img width="807" alt="Screenshot 2024-05-21 at 1 37 39 PM" src="https://github.com/EGPostema/coloroptera/assets/142446286/19016e31-2542-48b5-9e51-7372de3e5b90">

-Then, to find your model's name and version in roboflow, go to your projects > choose your model > versions > click whatever version you want to use.
+To find your model's name and version in roboflow, go to your projects > choose your model > versions > click whatever version you want to use.
 You'll see something like this in the middle of the page:

 <img width="782" alt="Screenshot 2024-05-20 at 1 39 37 PM" src="https://github.com/EGPostema/coloroptera/assets/142446286/e2918f19-9867-42d1-ae20-53369f2d4018">

 The model's name will always be uncapitalized and without spaces (or dashes instead of spaces).
 The version # will be to the right of the model name.
-This makes it easy to go back and just update the version # as you train better models!
-Make sure to fill in these details for both models used in this script (see above); one model should seperate trays from drawers, and the other should seperate specimens from trays.
+This makes it easy to go back and just update the version # as you train better version of the same model!
+Make sure to fill in these details for BOTH models used in this script (see above); one model should seperate trays from drawers, and the other should seperate specimens from trays.

+The easiest way to do add these details in is to edit the script directly with the command ```nano process_images.py```

 <img width="1147" alt="Screenshot 2024-05-20 at 1 47 11 PM" src="https://github.com/EGPostema/coloroptera/assets/142446286/16dae1e8-11fe-41f7-837e-ba2d5ca911fb">